 Later followed by changing the letters on James's car to "OLD".

 Just like in the previous Africa special, their belief that watching American tourists is more interesting than any local wildlife.

 The presenters' Escalating War of constant theft of pieces from each other's cars to mend their own.

 When the skid plate of James' Volvo is torn off after a collision with a speed bump, he fashions a crude replacement by cutting a square piece out of the passenger side door of Jeremy's BMW and bolting it onto the underside of his car.
 Jeremy doesn't even notice until several days later.

 Later, Jeremy gets revenge for the door theft by cutting a hole in James' bonnet to put over the hole in his door.
-James, inevitably, is less angry about the theft than he is at Jeremy's shoddy workmanship in cutting the hole.
+James, inevitably, is less angry about the theft than he is at Jeremy's shoddy workmanship in cutting the hole ("It looks like it was done with a knife and fork by the Council!").
 He in turn cuts a portion of Richard's bonnet to cover the hole in his car.
 Richard completes the circle by putting a piece of plywood with the toilet seat from Jeremy's "outside toilet" over the hole in his bonnet.